 State regulations require our facility to have a two (2) hour rest period daily.
 Naptime is from approximately 12:00pm-2:00pm.
 Please try to schedule appointments before naptime and return after naptime.

-Kidz World Childcare, Inc. has the right to refuse and immediately terminate contracts due to inappropriate behavior (child or parent), foul language, endangering a staff or child, non-payment for childcare services, consistently late pick-ups or absent two or more weeks without prior notification to the Center.
+Kidz World Childcare, Inc. has the right to refuse and immediately terminate contracts due to inappropriate behavior (child or parent), foul language, endangering a staff or child, non-payment for childcare services, consistently late pick-ups or drop-offs, or absent two or more weeks without prior notification to the Center.

 Parents who are discovered committing slander or acting in a vicious or vindictive manner toward Kidz World on social media, will be immediately and permanently banned from the premises.
 Care will no longer be provided for children of parents who commit those acts against Kidz World or any of its staff.
 Kidz World provides quality care to all children and are sincerely thankful for the families we provide services to.
 If, at any time, there is an issue you would like to discuss, please bring it to the attention of the Director and/or Owner, Tamika Johnson.
 We would be happy to help in any way possible to resolve any concerns.

 All parents are responsible for 51 weeks per year for childcare payment.
 All families (excluding part-time families) are given 5 vacation days per year after attending for no less than 6-months with prompt payment and no outstanding balance.
 Part-time families are responsible for payment throughout the year even if your child does not attend on the contracted days with the exception of 3 awarded vacation days annually.

 Kidz World Childcare, Inc. support IFSP/IEP goals of individual children by working with families and therapists to reach children’s goals.